Code-Institute-Submissions/Corona-Invaders/README.md

 ---------------------------------------
 **Interactive-frontend-project - Marjolein van Leeuwen**

 This is my Interactive Front-end Development project.
-I created my own Corona Invaders game which is based on the original game of Space Invaders ,created by Tomohiro Nishikado in 1978.
+I created my own Corona Invaders game which is based on the original game of Space Invaders, created by Tomohiro Nishikado in 1978.
 And I got inspired bij the [#JavaScriptGames][0] from developer Ania Kubów.

 Click [here][DEMO] for my deployed project.